|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 American Association of Marriage and Family Therapists

 Code of Ethics

-Marriage and family therapists have unique confidentiality concerned because the client in a therapeutic relationship may be more than one person.
-Therapists respect and guard confidences of each individual client.
+Marriage and family therapists have unique confidentiality concerns because the client in a therapeutic relationship may be more than one person.
+Therapists respect and guard the confidences of each individual client.